Notes

 April 17, 2019

-A very simple byte oriented protocol used to swap unformatted messages over a variety of communication channels (i2c, SPI, UDP, TCP, RF, BLT, etc).
+A very simple byte oriented protocol used to swap unformatted messages over a variety of communication channels (i2c, SPI, UDP, TCP, RF, BT, etc).

 December 23, 2018